tyeen/delete_recent_file/README.md

+## OS X El Capitan changed the "Recent File List" mechanism.
+This workflow is not working on El Capitan.

 # Alfred 2 workflow Delete Recent File

 Recent file list is a convenience function that let you open files quickly.